BirdeeHub/birdeeSystems/common/birdeevim/README.md

 > [!NOTE]
 > Keep in mind downloading my config is going to download a lot of lsps and plugins.
 > You should use the noAI one because otherwise it would throw an error because you dont have my key and also it wont download bitwarden cli for you.
-> Also, I can't claim every language setup works perfectly or anything.
-Especially kotlin.
-This is not a distribution its mine.

 (completion keys are `<M-h>` = `<esc>` `<M-j>` = `next` `<M-k>` = `previous` `<M-l>` = `accept`, you have been warned.)